FAIRmat-NFDI/nomad-docs/docs/howto/oasis/configure.md

 Processing thousands of tiny files is typically very fast computationally, but tasks spend most of their time waiting on database reads/writes or network latency.

 * **Behavior:** Worker CPUs sit mostly idle while waiting for I/O.
 * **How to tune:** The default configurations will usually keep workers saturated.
 If you want to increase throughput, benchmark adding more replicas to widen your I/O pipeline.
-If your backend databases (Mongo/Elasticsearch) start timing out under the load of many parallel uploads, **lower** `batch_processing_concurrency` and `entry_processing_concurrency` to throttle the system.
+If your backend databases (Mongo/Elasticsearch) start timing out under the load of many parallel uploads, **lower** `entry_workflow_batch_concurrency` and `entry_concurrency_target` to throttle the system.

 #### Scenario B: Computationally Heavy Processing (CPU Bound)

 Dense calculations, heavy parsers, or complex normalizers will quickly peg a CPU core to 100%.

 * **Behavior:** The worker machine's CPU becomes the absolute bottleneck.
 * **How to tune:** Rely on the `target_cpu_usage: 0.8` setting so the worker naturally backs off when busy.
 To increase overall throughput safely, ensure your `pool_size` does not exceed the physical CPU cores allocated to the container (to avoid costly context-switching overhead), and scale horizontally by adding more container replicas.
+If CPU-heavy tasks are unstable, timing out, or causing long retries, also try decreasing `entry_activity_batch_size` so each activity does less work.

 #### Scenario C: Memory-Intensive Processing